Vyral/sandy-eagon-blog/_posts/2021-05-25-we-love-feeding-the-hungry.md

 If you’re in a spot, and if you’re able to give, free free to give me a call.
 I keep a bag going all the time. **Give me a call, and I will pick up or donate to your local food bank** if you know where it is and it’s easily accessible.&nbsp;

 Have a super day.
 Bless the people around you.
 It really is the best way for you to get blessed in return.
-There really is nothing like going out and being face to face and being in the opportunity to bless other people that lifts you up.&nbsp;
+There really is nothing like going out and being face to face with people and having the opportunity to bless those who lift you up.

 Have a super blessed day, stay healthy, be loved, be blessed, and I look forward to talking with you soon when I can help you with anything real estate or anything else.
 Take care.